Hyundai’s Kona EV is the car you didn't know you were waiting for

 Lane-keep assist (which is also standard) is on par with the Hyundai Nexo and offerings from Honda and Subaru.
 It's great on straightaways and can handle some of the shallower curves on the highway, but it's as robust as offerings from Tesla and Nissan.
 It's good for nudging you back into your lane at higher speeds and centering the vehicle in gridlock.

-My only issue behind the wheel is that the transition from regenerative braking and pads-on-rotors braking can be abrupt sometimes.
+My only issue behind the wheel is that the transition from regenerative braking and pads-on-rotors braking can sometimes be abrupt.
 You're calmly bringing the car to the stop when suddenly the mechanical brakes surprise you with extra stopping power.
-It doesn't happen all the time, but it did happen enough to be noticeable when it does occur.
+It doesn't happen all the time, but it did happen enough to be noticeable.

-Inside the Kona continues Hyundai's tradition of using no-nonsense infotainment systems that are easy to navigate and understand without any frills.
-The automaker basically added the tablet interface we've all become accustomed to a car.
-The system ships with EV-centric features like charge management and the ability to find and navigate to nearby charging stations.
+Inside, the Kona continues Hyundai's tradition of using no-nonsense infotainment systems that are easy to navigate and understand.
+The automaker basically added the tablet interface we've all become accustomed to in a car.
+The system ships with EV-centric features like charge management and the ability to find nearby charging stations and navigate to them.
 Hyundai added exactly what the crossover needed to the dash.
 If you're really looking for extra services, Hyundai supports CarPlay and Android Auto standard.

-The rest of the interior is a combination of Hyundai's new metalic styling direction for buttons and standard entry-level vehicle dreariness.
+The rest of the interior is a combination of Hyundai's new metallic styling direction for buttons and standard entry-level-vehicle dreariness.
 In the center console we found the same silver buttons that appeared in the Hyundai Nexo.
-While in the Nexo they became difficult to read during low-light situations, in the Kona EV, that work well because they're not grouped together.
+While in the Nexo they became difficult to read during low-light situations, in the Kona EV they work well because they're not grouped together.

-Everything is where it should be and is easy to reach and I'm happy to report that the climate controls and media volume are physical knobs and buttons.
-But at some point the futuristic metal-like button design comes to a stop.
+Everything is where it should be and is easy to reach, and I'm happy to report that the climate controls and media volume are physical knobs and buttons.
+But at some point, the futuristic metal-like button design comes to a stop.

-The seats are comfortable and my six-foot-three-inch frame never felt squashed in the small SUV.
-But it's by-the-book entry level styling for the seats and doors.
-The area behind the rear seats has 19 cubic-feet of cargo space.
-Which is enough for a few pieces of luggage.
+The seats are comfortable, and my six-foot-three-inch frame never felt squashed in the small SUV.
+But it's by-the-book entry-level styling when it comes to the seats and doors.
+The area behind the rear seats has 19 cubic feet of cargo space -- enough for a few pieces of luggage.
 The split rear seats open up more space if you're looking for additional room for gear.
-Again not exciting, but utilitarian.
+Again, not exciting, but utilitarian.

-Fortunately, the outside of the car is nearly as nice looking as the ICE Kona.
+Fortunately, the outside of the car is nearly as nice-looking as the ICE Kona.

 I liked the exterior styling of the Kona when I drove the gas version.
 I enjoy the aggressive thin headlights that resemble a cat's eyes.
-The rear of the SUV is equally angular without going all 60's Batmobile.
-It's a nice balance of designing for a younger audience without alienating older buyers that just want an efficient car.
+The rear of the SUV is equally angular without going all sixties Batmobile.
+It's a nice balance of designing for a younger audience without alienating older buyers who just want an efficient car.

 But I do have one issue.
 The removal of any color contrast on the fascia sort of kills the design of the front of the car.
-On the ICE version you have the grill, on the EV it's all one color and looks like a single piece.
-Sure you don't need a grill on an electric car, but just as a design flourish it could have stuck around.
-Fortunately, the Hyundai placed the charging port up there so you don't have to back into spaces to top up the vehicle, but I would have liked some sort of accent in that area.
+On the ICE version you have the grille; on the EV it's all one color and looks like a single piece.
+Sure, you don't need a grille on an electric car, but just as a design flourish, it could have stuck around.
+Fortunately, the Hyundai placed the charging port up in front, so you don't have to back into spaces to top up the vehicle.
+Even so, I would have liked some sort of accent in that area.

-About that charging port, like a lot of advanced features on this vehicle, the Kona EV comes with DC fast charging (via the SAE Combo Charge standard) at no extra cost.
-That means it supports level 2 chargers when a fast charger can't be found which is becoming more of an issue.
+About that charging port: As is true of a lot of advanced features on this vehicle, the Kona EV comes with DC fast charging (via the SAE Combo Charge standard) at no extra cost.
+That means it supports Level 2 chargers when a fast charger can't be found, which is becoming more of an issue.

 The ideal situation is that you charge at home overnight and drive during the day.
-But, sometimes you need destination charging and the Kona's support of DC fast charging means you'll spend less time waiting for your car to fill its battery.
+But sometimes you need destination charging, and the Kona's support of DC fast charging means you'll spend less time waiting for your car to fill its battery.
 The issue is that stations are still few and far between.
-You can find a level two station, but its takes longer and more vehicles are being introduced that need the faster electron pushing system to refill their larger batteries.
+You can find a Level 2 station, but it takes longer, and more vehicles are being introduced that need the faster electron-pushing system to refill their larger batteries.

 This is where Tesla still has an edge.
 Its supercharger network continues to grow.
-Hopefully, we'll see an uptick in DC fast-charging stations in the future because, without them, potential buyers are going to look at other options.
+Hopefully we'll see an uptick in DC fast-charging stations in the future, because without them, potential buyers are going to look at other options.

 That's not a dig at the Kona EV.
 But it is something to take into account when shopping for an EV.
-The fast-charging infrastructure needs to expand quicker so that people adopt these vehicles can actually use them in all situations.
+The fast-charging infrastructure needs to expand quicker so that people who adopt these vehicles can actually use them in all situations.

 But even without a robust charging network, the Kona EV is a stellar achievement for Hyundai.
 The automaker took a very nice gas crossover and transformed it into an amazing EV.
-It has more range than anything else in its price range (even the mythical $35,000 Model 3) and it's packed with standard features that would typically run up the price of a car by thousands of dollars.
-Not only is it fun to drive, it satiates the tech desires of younger buyers with a solid infotainment system and a nicely tuned driver's assistance system.
+It has more range than anything else in its price range (even the mythical $35,000 Model 3), and it's packed with standard features that would typically run up the price of a car by thousands of dollars.
+Not only is it fun to drive, but it satiates the tech desires of younger buyers with a solid infotainment system and a nicely tuned driver's assistance system.
 It does have some wonkiness with the brakes and front fascia.
-But if you were looking not only for an EV, but just a small crossover, I'd recommend heading down to the Hyundai dealer to take it for a drive.
-With this car you no longer have an excuse to overlook EVs as an option for your next car and that's huge news.
+But even if you weren't looking for an EV, but just for a small crossover, I'd recommend heading down to the Hyundai dealer to take it for a drive.
+With this car, you no longer have an excuse to overlook EVs as an option for your next purchase, and that's huge news.

 All products recommended by Engadget were selected by our editorial team, independent of our parent company, Verizon Media.
 If you buy something through one of our links, we may earn an affiliate commission.